Cashiuus/netbox-web/netbox/wim/wim_docs.md

 - Doc: https://docs.netbox.dev/en/stable/plugins/development/dashboard-widgets/

 I'd suggest this page include some information on how to generate or use the "filters" form field when creating widgets in order to filter down the object lists or counts.
 It requires json, but not sure the exact syntax it must be.

+I started making a custom one in wim/widgets.py but it's unfinished.